 Claire gained independence, new data analysis skills, and helpful perspectives from diverse colleagues through her GHP internship with the Peace Corps Office of Global Health and HIV in Washington, DC.

-Tianyi participated in data analysis and research at the Oxford University Clinical Research Unit in Vietnam, but as importantly, she valued the cultural immersion in Hanoi.
+Tianyi participated in data analysis and research at the Oxford University Clinical Research Unit in Vietnam through the GHP summer internship program, but as importantly, she valued the cultural immersion in Hanoi.

 Colin held a human heart in his hands as an Operating Room Tech in the hospital in his home town.